git/git.github.io/rev_news/drafts/edition-105.md

-    + Julia Evans (@b0rk@jvns.ca) asked about read-only FUSE filesystem for a git repository where every commit is a folder and the folder contains all the files in that commit [on Mastodon](https://fosstodon.org/@b0rk@jvns.ca/111462737333140668), so this series may continue (so far it led to very experimental [git-commit-folders](https://github.com/jvns/git-commit-folders) tool).
+    + Julia Evans (@b0rk@jvns.ca) asked about read-only FUSE filesystem for a git repository where every commit is a folder and the folder contains all the files in that commit [on Mastodon](https://fosstodon.org/@b0rk@jvns.ca/111462737333140668), so this series may continue (so far it led to very experimental [git-commit-folders](https://github.com/jvns/git-commit-folders) tool from her, and [GitMounter](https://belkadan.com/blog/2023/11/GitMounter/) from Jordan Rose being made public).
     + See also [Pain in the dots](https://matthew-brett.github.io/pydagogue/pain_in_dots.html) by Matthew Brett (part of [Notes and tutorials on git](https://matthew-brett.github.io/pydagogue/git.html)), about confusing difference in how two-dot and three-dot notation